-Your drivers should not be driving if they are too tired.
+- Your drivers should not be driving if they are too tired.
 Your IVMS can alert you to this possibility with in-app alerts or emails.

-Although phoning your driver up to send him home may cause friction and inconvenience, it’s better in the long run than having someone injured or a vehicle wrecked.
+- In vehicle camera monitoring system can be very beneficial.
 For vehicles in which safety is critical, the IVMS can include cameras that face inwards and look at the driver.
-Transmitted video footage will show an office-based employee if the driver is not wearing a seat belt, using a phone, smoking, nodding off or doing anything else that could elevate the level of risk.
+See if the driver is not wearing a seat belt, is using a phone, nodding off or doing anything else that could elevate the level of risk.

 Some systems have really snazzy graphs and other impressive features, but they often make it over-complicated to get to or interpret.
 Adding more details than you really need usually means you end up not using that functionality at all.